SmollaGames/Portfolio/README.md

  Portfolio for my customers

-Projects presented on this site are both commercial and non -commercial.
+Projects presented on this site are both commercial and non-commercial.
 All of them are marked with corresponding warnings.